Becca's Steubenville Testimonial

 The Life Teen program has three components: Life Nights, Issue Nights, and Social Nights.
 Life Nights are the catechetical component of the program.
 The non-classroom, interactive format makes learning about the faith fun but also challenging.
 Issue Nights deal with specific “real world” issues such as drinking, gossip, chastity, etc. These nights help teens see how their Catholic faith is relevant to every aspect of their lives.
 Finally, the Social Nights build Christian community and friendships through games, skits, food, and fellowship.
 All Life Teen Nights follow the flow of the Holy Mass—Gather, Proclaim, Break, and Send.

-The Life Teen program at St. Patrick Catholic Church meets two Wednesdays each month from 6:45-9 PM—see the Youth Formation Calendar for details on specific dates.
+The Life Teen program at St. Patrick Catholic Church meets on Wednesdays each month from 6:45-9 PM—see the Youth Formation Calendar for details on specific dates.
 Registration is required for participation in the program, and there is a fee.
-The program is for students in grades 9-12.
-All 9th grade students must be enrolled and participate in the Life Teen program for one year in order to be eligible to register for the Confirmation program in 10th grade.
+The program is for students in grades 8-12.
+8th and 9th grade students must be enrolled and participate in the Life Teen program in order to be eligible to register for the Confirmation program in 10th grade.

 Volunteers are needed to make this program a success.
 If you would like to become a Core Member or Core Member Assistant, please contact Linda Abel-Thomas.
 All training will be provided.